 MEDICATIONS AT SCHOOL: Medications can be given at school if needed.
 Forms are available in the Health Office.
 Students are not allowed to take medication of any kind in school without a physician’s order.
-This includes over the counter medications.
+This includes over-the-counter medication.
 A licensed physician must issue a doctor’s order.
 The written orders must include the diagnosis or type of illness, the name of the drug, dosage, and time of administration.
 The medication should be brought to the school in its original container, appropriately labeled by the pharmacy.
 Medication is never to be sent in by your child.
-The parent/guardian must bring in the medication and will only be accepted and signed in by the School Nurse. ** Every new school year you have to renew the medication order by the physician.
-(Form can be printed from bottom link)
+The parent/guardian must bring in the medication and it will only be accepted and signed in by the School Nurse. ** Every new school year you have to renew the medication order by the physician.

 ASTHMA: If your child has asthma, they should have medication available at school in case of an attack.
 Precious moments are wasted and could be life threatening if your child does not have asthma medication at school.
 Forms for you and your doctor to fill out (Asthma Action Plan) are available in the Health Office.
 If we do not have the proper documentation from the physician and the medication on hand, we will have to call 911 in the event of an emergency.
 (Form can be printed from bottom link)

 YEARLY SCREENINGS: Height, weight, blood pressure, vision, and hearing are completed throughout the year.
-Depending on the age of your child they may have all of these screenigs or some of them done annually.
-If your child fails a screening or has a discrepancy in weight or blood pressure, you will receive a notice with suggested follow up.
-Please note this is a screening ONLY not a diagnosis.
+Depending on the age of your child, they may have all of these screenings or some of them done annually.
+If your child fails a screening or has a discrepancy in weight or blood pressure, you will receive a notice with suggested follow-up.
+Please note this is a screening ONLY, not a diagnosis.

 ****FLU SHOTS are available during flu season at the Pediatrician Offices.